-B. A COMPREHENSIVE IMAGE OF THE PATHIC-GNOSTIC (AFFECTIVE-COGNITIVE) MOMEMTS OF LIVED EXPERIENCE IN ACTUALIZING INTELLIGENCE which leads to an under actualization of his intelligence?
-Does he succeed in distancing himself somewhat to a gnostic (cognitive) level?
-Are any gnostic (cognitive) moments of experiencing evident in this actualization?
-Is he able to distance himself, to some extent, to a gnostic (cognitive) level?
-How do language, thinking and affectivity appear, and how do they influence this child's actualization of intelligence?
+B. A COMPREHENSIVE IMAGE OF THE PATHIC-GNOSTIC (AFFECTIVE-COGNITIVE) MOMEMTS OF LIVED EXPERIENCE IN ACTUALIZING INTELLIGENCE his/her intelligence?
+Does he/she succeed in distancing him/herself somewhat to a gnostic (cognitive) level?
+Are any gnostic (cognitive) moments of lived experiencing evident in this/her actualization?
+Is he/she able to distance him/herself, to some extent, to a gnostic (cognitive) level?
+How do language, thinking, and affectivity appear, and how do they influence this child's actualization of intelligence?

-After the above media are implemented in the pedodiagnostic situation, and after the child's responses are interpreted phenomenologically, a comprehensive descriptive image is given of the ways intelligence is actualized on either a predominantly pathic or gnostic level.
+After the above media are implemented in the pedo-diagnostic situation, and after the child's responses are interpreted phenomenologically, a comprehensive descriptive image is given of the ways intelligence is actualized on either a predominantly pathic or gnostic level.
 In this regard, the scores obtained from the NSAIS lead to the following kinds of questions:

-How does this child actualize his intelligence?
-Are the scores a true reflection of his intelligence?
-Is he pathically flooded, lived
+How does this child actualize his/her intelligence?
+Are the scores a true reflection of his/her intelligence?
+Is he/she pathically flooded, which leads to an under actualization of

-Since working phenomenologically requires interpreting a child's responses, it is emphasized that, in this way, one acquires an image of his actualizing his intelligence or, in any case, an image much closer to reality than one obtained by a researcher who does not work phenomenologically.
+Since working phenomenologically requires interpreting a child's responses, it is emphasized that, in this way, one acquires an image of his/her actualizing his/her intelligence or, in any case, an image much closer to reality than one obtained by a researcher who does not work phenomenologically.

-C. A PEDAGOGIC AL EVALUATION OF ACTUALIZING INTELLIGENCE
+C. A PEDAGOGICAL EVALUATION OF ACTUALIZING INTELLIGENCE

-While a phenomenological image is obtained of the pathic-gnostic (affective-cognitive) moments of lived experience in this retarded child's actualizing his intelligence, the pedagogue, who also is a phenomenologist, always must keep in mind that the intelligence, of which an image is obtained, is only a potentiality which must be actualized (See Chapter 1).
-In actualizing his intelligence, it is precisely via the pathic and/or gnostic which a child gives meaning to experiences.
+While a phenomenological image is obtained of the pathic-gnostic (affective-cognitive) moments of lived experience in this retarded child's actualizing his/her intelligence, the pedagogue, who also is a phenomenologist, must always keep in mind that the intelligence, of which an image is obtained is only a potentiality which must be actualized (See Chapter 1).
+In actualizing his/her intelligence, it is precisely via the pathic and/or gnostic which a child gives meaning to experiences.
 The fact that each person gives meaning to and experiences something are important existential issues which must not be lost sight of.
-The question, then, is whether the child-inbecoming actualizes his intelligence and gives meaning responsibly.
-This question cannot be answered merely by implementing media, but rather a pedagogic evaluation is required.
+The question, then, is whether the child-inbecoming actualizes his/her intelligence and gives meaning responsibly.
+This question cannot be answered merely by implementing media, but a pedagogical evaluation is required.
 Implied here is an evaluation of the fundamental pedagogical structures of the pedagogic situation of a child.
-Among other things, this means that the structure of affective educating must be considered because its nature directly influences a child's pathic/affective disposition, which is the basis of and precondition for actualizing his gnostic/cognitive potentialities.
-Thus, a child's pathic disposition can point directly back to his affective educating.
-A child who, because of his affective educating, experiences security, will more adequately actualize his intelligence.
-Also, this means that normative educating must be consifered.
-The issue here is whether he is being educated in terms of norms which lead to actualizing his intelligence responsibly (See Chapter 1).
+Among other things, this means that the structure of affective educating must be considered because its nature directly influences a child's pathic/affective disposition, which is the basis of and precondition for actualizing his/her gnostic/cognitive potentialities.
+Thus, a child's pathic disposition can point directly to his/jer affective educating.
+A child who, because of his/her affective educating, lived experiences security, will more adequately actualize his/her intelligence.
+Also, this means that normative educating must be considered.
+The issue here is whether he/she is being educated in terms of norms which lead to actualizing his/her intelligence responsibly (See Chapter 1).